 Vista Ridge High School in POWER Zone is home to the Wolves.
 It's the newest high school in District 49.
-As a comprehensive, student focused high school, the Project Lead the Way Engineering Academy is the hallmark of its science, technology, engineering and math program, which includes an all female engineering class.
+As a comprehensive, student focused high school, the Project Lead the Way Engineering Academy is the hallmark of its science, technology, engineering and math program.

 The school takes student success seriously.
 A large portion of students are involved in high academic rigor, with many taking pre-Advanced Placement and advanced placement classes.
 AP and pre-AP course offerings start as early as freshman year with expanded opportunities junior and senior years.
 There are AP courses in all four core subject areas as well as the art department.

 With more than 80 percent of the students engaged in extracurricular activities, there are many opportunities to get involved at Vista Ridge High School, such as student council, Distributive Education Clubs of America, National Honor Society, fall and winter drumline, color guard, Knowledge Bowl, CyberPatriot, anime club, Alpha Leaders, Key Club, FCA, GSA, dance club, marching band, and the Wolfpack Theatre Company.
 For those with interest in vocal music or theater, both departments excel with multiple performances throughout the year.
 The school benefits from an active Booster Club and Fine Arts Booster Club.